wright-group/KinetiKit/README.rst

 * simRates_Hetero
 * simRates_Mono
 * VisualizeSteadyState

+QUICK NOTES FOR NON-PYTHONIC FOLKS:
+1. Note on File paths: If dir_path = os.path.dirname(os.path.realpath(__file__)),
+then all file paths will be read relative to where this file is located.
+Alternatively, you can set the directory path as it "normally" appears, e.g. dir_path= 'C:\Users\Me\Documents\MyData'

 INSTRUCTIONS FOR FitRates_Hetero AND FitRates_Mono:
 * Specify doFit; if False, the program will simply simulate the system with the current parameters.